rtmigo/schedulers_dart/README.md

 A library for running asynchronous functions on time.
 This can be used for load balancing, rate limiting, lazy execution.

-*In the examples below, objects receive tasks immediately after constructors.
-But in fact, the `run` method can be run at random times.
-The tasks will be distributed in time in the same way.*
+*In the examples below, all the `run(callback)` calls are performed right after object creation.
+But it fact all the schedulers are ready to handle `run` calls at random moments.*

 # IntervalScheduler